 sudo mokutil --import /var/lib/dkms/mok.pub

-Set a one-time password, reboot, and complete the MOK enrollment in the UEFI interface as described above.
+Set a one-time password, reboot, and complete the MOK enrollment in the UEFI interface.
 After rebooting, verify the driver is active:

 nvidia-smi